blkcor/chat/README.md

 - [ ] support file upload.
 - [ ] support image recognize and answer based on that.
 - [ ] support mcp.
-- [ ] support ssr with a fuck new interreaction.
+- [ ] support ssr with a awesome new interreaction.